 Getting away from the city and spending time in nature is one of the best things you can do for yourself.
 Nature gives us so much, it's basically like medicine for the body, mind, and soul.
 For me taking care of nature is one of the most important things I can do as an environmentalist.

 With a little pre-planning, you can have a sustainable camping trip.
-If you camp often you have probably had all the camping essentials already.
-If you are just getting started you can rent or borrow items, Shop second-hand and thrift shops.
+If you camp often, you have probably already had all the camping essentials.
+If you are just starting, you can rent or borrow items, Shop second-hand and thrift shops.